libsemigroups/libsemigroups/README.rst

   packaging ``libsemigroups`` via conda, the python bindings and many helpful conversations and suggestions.
 - `Maria Tsalakou`_ (mt200@st-andrews.ac.uk) contributed to the Knuth-Bendix
-  implementation, related algorithms for the class :cpp:any:`ActionDigraph`, and to the implementation of the :cpp:any:`Kambites` class.
+  implementation, related algorithms for the class ``ActionDigraph``, and to the implementation of the ``Kambites`` class.
 - Wilf Wilson (wilf@wilf-wilson.net) contributed some fixes.
-- `Murray Whyte`_ (mw231@st-andrews.ac.uk) contributed to the documentation and
-  reported a number of bugs.
+- Murray Whyte (mw231@st-andrews.ac.uk) contributed to the documentation and reported a number of bugs.
 - `Michael Young`_ (mct25@st-andrews.ac.uk) contributed to the congruences code
   in the v0.0.1 to v0.6.7.